-ESL Level 1 (Entering)

-ESL Level 2 (Emerging)

-ESL Level 3 (Developing)

-ESL Level 4 (Expanding)

-ESL Level 5 (Bridging)
+ESL Level 1 (Entering) ESL Level 2 (Emerging) ESL Level 3 (Developing) ESL Level 4 (Expanding) ESL Level 5 (Bridging)

-All ESL courses are aligned with the U-46 School District Literacy Curriculum, and the English Language Standards for English Language Learners.
+All ESL courses are aligned with the U-46 School District Literacy Curriculum, and the WIDA English Language Development Standards for English Learners.
 The implementation of the standards requires that teachers mindfully address instructional best practices, content knowledge and critical thinking strategies needed for our diverse student population to be college and career ready.
 The courses are taught using Sheltered English Instruction according to the students' English language proficiency.
 More information about the WIDA standards and levels can be found at https://wida.wisc.edu

-Students with a native language other than Spanish or English will take math and science classes with Sheltered English instruction, independent of their English language proficiency.
+EL students with a native language other than Spanish enrolled in the ELL program who are in ESL levels 1-4 will take transitional math and science classes with sheltered English instruction.